July in Noumea, New Caledonia

 This unique July study abroad program allows you to immerse yourself in the French language and culture without the inconvenience (time and cost) of travelling all the way to France!
 Nearby New Caledonia, a French overseas territory and archipelago, provides a perfect setting for French language study, combining the language and culture of France with a pristine Pacific Island backdrop.
-Study in charming historical buildings by the sea, live in resort-style accommodation, and enjoy a relaxed island atmosphere as you improve your French and appreciate the unique culture and landscapes of New Caledonia.
+Study in charming historical buildings by the sea, live in resort-style accommodation or with a local host family, and enjoy a relaxed island atmosphere as you improve your French and appreciate the unique culture and landscapes of New Caledonia.
 Whether you have two weeks or two months to spare during winter, you can be sure to make the most of it in New Caledonia!

 French Immersion – Through small, personalised French language courses, you’ll be able to improve your formal language foundation.
 You’ll also have the chance to practice your French in your daily activities as you enjoy the French-inspired cafes and restaurants, as the vast majority of residents (about 98%) speak French.
 Whether you’re a complete novice or just need some refinement, you can choose from six levels of French language.
 We cater for all levels of French language on this program – from absolute beginner to advanced.